nafuka11/42_minishell_tester/README.md

 ### How to create test cases
 - Create a text file in `cases/`.
 - Write the command to be tested and the setup command in the text file separated by commas.
-  - This means that the commands to be tested cannot contain commas.
+  - This means that the command to be tested cannot contain commas.
 - A newline is required at the end of the file.
 If there is no newline, the test on the last line will be ignored.

 ## Cautions